-Parenting can be an extremely difficult responsibility and could be challenge both emotional and physical.
+Parenting can be an extremely difficult responsibility which can be challenging both emotionally and physically.
 For example, just feeding, clothing and scheduling your children can seem overwhelming at times.
 Therefore, imagine having to do all of that in a new country with a different culture and lifestyle where many people don’t speak your language.

-We believe that parents love their children and want to be good parents, however parenting can be extremely difficult when parents feel cultural differences with their kids.
+We supporting families and parents who want to do the best that they can in the face of cultural differences.
 Based on our experience many parents feel isolated from academic institutions in Minnesota and desperately need information about their kids, and want to be aware of their children’s academic journey.

-Through our academic parents awareness program, we work to be an accessible, useful source of parenting connections to the academic institutions from Pre-kindergarten to higher school.
+Through our academic parents awareness program, we work to be an accessible, useful resource for parenting connections to the academic institutions from Pre-kindergarten to high school.
 Therefore, our academic parent awareness program is a place where parents can share their daily parenting frustrations and learn new strategies from each other to deal with these challenges.

 On the other hand, we find one of the big challenges in students’ academic journey is the reluctance that some parents have to recognize the need for it.
-This is not a criticism; it is just part of being a good parent.
-Some parents think their child can pull out of an academic slump on his or her own, or they themselves can correct the problem by spending more time with their child on homework or preparing for a test.
+This is not a criticism.
+However, some parents think that their child can pull out of an academic slump on his or her own, or they themselves can correct the problem by spending more time with their child on homework or preparing for a test.
 In some cases, parents may not be able to see a problem at all, or the extent of it.

-We always inform the new immigrant parents to know when they see their child or teenage is struggling in school or test preparation, they can quickly lose confidence and become frustrated.
-When this happens, they may tend to lose interest in school, and begin to fall into a downward cycle of losing interest in other things as well.
+We inform new immigrant parents that when they see their child or teenager is struggling in school or test preparation, their student can quickly lose confidence and become frustrated.
+When this happens, they may lose interest in school altogether, and begin to fall into a downward cycle of losing interest in other things as well.